How does the face age?

 This is the type of face lift most commonly performed by Dr. Naficy.
 It is ideal for most individuals in their late 40s or older who wish to have a long-lasting improvement of their aging face and neck.
 The procedure involves a thorough tightening of the sagging muscles of the lower face and neck, and can be custom tailored to the specific needs of each person.
 The recovery time for a deep plane face lift is the same as a mini-lift or S-lift, and bruising is often less, since the work is being performed at a deeper level.
 This type of face lift may also be combined with other facial procedures such as blepharoplasty, brow lift, facial fat grafting, or laser resurfacing.

-Brow lift and deep plane Face lift by Sam Naficy, MD
+Brow lift and deep plane Face lift by Sam Naficy, MD. * Individual results may vary.

 What is a mini-lift or S-lift?